RobinBoers/RobinBoers/README.md

 ### Hi there 👋

-I'm webdesigner, programmer, YouTuber, and teenager, and my hobbies are programming, video-editing, handball, and drawing.<br>
+I'm webdesigner, teenager  and nerd living in the Netherlands.
+My hobbies are programming, video-editing, handball, and drawing.
-I really enjoy making websites and webapps, and I love to thinker with Linux.
+I'm 15 years old and I currently work at Qdentity.
+I really enjoy making websites and webapps,
+and I love to thinker with Linux.

 🏠 [geheimesite.nl](http://geheimesite.nl)
 🌱 I'm currently learning [Elixir](https://elixir-lang.org) and [Phoenix LiveView](https://www.phoenixframework.org)